 DESIGN FOR MANUFACTURE AND ASSEMBLY 70:60:30 (DfMA 70:60:30)

 Through our innovative DfMA 70:60:30 methodology; where 70 per cent of the construction is conducted off site, leading to a 60 per cent improvement in productivity, and a 30 per cent improvement in delivery schedule; we have pioneered a new approach with the potential to step-change the productivity of the construction process.

-As a result more client organisations than ever before are recognising the need for innovative building techniques that are safer, cleaner and more efficient, and which minimise disruption, guarantee quality and cost, and save time.
+As a result, more client organisations than ever before – both public and private sector - are recognising the need for innovative building techniques that are safer, cleaner and more efficient and provide greater certainty.

 Laing O’Rourke’s manufacturing and modular solutions are transforming traditional construction methodologies into a modern process of component-based assembly.
-Our global capability provides product sets including precast concrete building components, pre-stressed concrete sleepers for major railways, modular mechanical and electrical plant installations, enclosed conveyor and gantry systems for the mining industry and completed internal room and services ‘pods’.
+Our global capability provides product sets including precast concrete building components, modular bridges for the highways and rail sector, modular mechanical and electrical plant installations, and completed internal room and services ‘pods’.

 The social, environment and economic benefits of DfMA cover:

-- Speed – innovative construction projects delivered up to 50% faster than traditional construction, enabling an earlier return on investment
+• Speed – innovative construction projects delivered 30% faster than traditional construction, enabling an earlier return on investment

 • Standardise the invisible, customise the visible - an extensive range of interior and exterior options ensure complete design flexibility

 • Earlier adoption of the latest innovations, fully tested and approved prior to commissioning